ivantopnotch/AD-Automation/readme.txt

 INTERNET EXPLORER:
 You must download the IE driver and put it in a location that has been added to $PATH Using the x64 version is not recommended as it enters keys really slowly

+FIREFOX:
+By default, the script is set to run with a profile named "adblock" to get around foresee, sine adding the foresee cookies doens't seem to work in firefox for some reason.